-The great thing about the Ice Magic Festival is you don’t have to attend to get the benefits.
+The great thing about the Lake Louise Ice Magic Festival is you don’t have to attend to get the benefits.
 Of course it’s fun if you do, but you’ll still get to wander around the impressive ice sculptures for weeks afterwards.
-The festival takes place until January 29.
+This ice festival takes place each year from mid to end of January in Lake Louise.
 Check out our family’s experience here.

 Have you ever been to Lake Louise in winter?
 What are your favourite activities to do here?